-A simple client experience answers this...a very smart, young client struggled to connect with others...a common issue among addict/alcoholics.
-He covered the pain of isolation with a brash sense of accomplishment and arrogance.
+He was a very smart, young man, but he struggled to connect with others, which is a common issue among addict/alcoholics.
+This young man covered the pain of isolation with a brash sense of accomplishment and arrogance.
 His first experience with his horse in the round pen mirrored those issues.

-Finally he stopped trying and just stood there.
-Kathi asked him "what's going on?"
-He started crying and said "I don't know why this horse doesn’t like me".
-Kathi asked him about his relationships with people.
-He said "this is what always happens when I try to get close to people..they back away".
+Finally, he stopped trying to approach her and just stood there.
+He started crying and said, “I don't know why this horse doesn’t like me.”
+When he was asked about his relationships with people, he said, “This is what always happens when I try to get close to people.
+They back away.”

-Kathi gently said "you're very smart and sure of yourself..that doesn’t help you with these horses or people.
-You brushed her only the bare minimum and never spoke to her at any time.
-She picked up your impatience and lack of any attempt to connect with her and she responded with distrust and moving away".
+He was told, “You’re very smart and sure of yourself, but that doesn’t help you with connect with horses or people.
+When you began grooming her, you brushed her with only the bare minimum of effort and never spoke to her at any time.
+She picked up your impatience and lack of any attempt to connect with her and she responded with distrust and by moving away.”

-This was a major turning point for him on his recovery journey.
-His peers had been giving him similar feedback, but when a 1200 lb horse backed away from him, he got it on a whole different level.
+The lesson of the importance of connection was a major turning point for him on his recovery journey.
+His peers had been giving him similar feedback, but when a 1,200-pound horse backed away from him, he got it on a whole different level.